Skip to main content

 The Lark SDK (@lark-sh/client) is the official JavaScript/TypeScript client for Lark databases.
 It gives you real-time data synchronization, offline support, and a modern developer experience in a lightweight package.

-Small footprint.
 The entire SDK is ~20KB gzipped.
-No bloated dependency trees.
-It loads fast and stays out of your way.
-Modern API design.
-Subscriptions return an unsubscribe function directly — no need to track callbacks or call a separate off() method.
+Subscriptions return an unsubscribe function directly, so there’s no need to track callbacks or call a separate off() method.
 This plays nicely with React’s useEffect cleanup, Vue’s onUnmounted, and any other framework lifecycle pattern.

 import { LarkDatabase } from "@lark-sh/client";